-As a result of the Group commencing commercial production during the year, the Group has recognised inventory (including ore inventory) totalling \$2.008 million as at 30 June 2020.
+As a result of the Group commencing commercial production Our audit procedures included, but were not limited to: during the year, the Group has recognised inventory (including ore inventory) totalling \$2.008 million as at 30 June 2020.

 The Group's inventory is a key audit matter as the inventory costing model requires significant estimates to calculate the cost of the ore inventory and net realisable value ('NRV').